Transport and Accessibility Master Class, Sydney, 26th March 2025

 Why transport is important for local government

 Transport consistently rates as one of the most important issues for local communities.
 Local councils are responsible for managing 80% of Australia’s road network.
-This places Council at the forefront of transport challenges and a key driver for change.
+This places local government at the forefront of transport challenges and a key driver for change.

 Parking, congestion and safety are all common issues voiced to local government from the community.
 More broadly, the transport decisions made by local government have important consequences for sustainability, urban liveability, public health and productivity.